 The French policy of quality of agricultural and food products implemented by the INAO is based on close collaboration between professionals grouped in defence and management organisations (organismes de défense et de gestion (ODG), the accredited inspection bodies, State services and the Institute.

 All French regions are affected by these signs.
-In 2013, a farm out of four is listed in these steps.
+In 2023, a farm out of three is listed in these steps.

 Thus, INAO covers more than 1,200 products, among which are over 350 wines AOC / PDO, over 70 wines - PGI, 52 drinks in AOC or IG, nearly one hundred AOC /PDO food and more than a hundred PGI food products.
 It also follows more than 410 products specifications Label Rouge.
 By 30 June 2013, there were 25,000 farmers involved in organic farming.